dnl-data/recipe_etl_pipeline/README.md

 # Data Warehousing with a Recipe Database
 This small project demonstrates the process of setting up a data warehouse for storing, processing recipe data.
-The focus is on building an ETL (Extract, Transform, Load) pipeline to pull data an API, clean it, and load it into a SQL-based data warehouse.
+The focus is on building an ETL (Extract, Transform, Load) pipeline to pull data from an API, clean it, and load it into a SQL-based data warehouse.

 This repository outlines the setup of a data warehousing pipeline for a recipe database.